 3. Prepositional phrases between the subject and verb usually do not affect agreement.

 The colors of the rainbow are beautiful.

-4. When sentences start with “there” or “here,” the subject will always be placed after the verb, so care needs to be taken to identify it correctly.
+4. When sentences start with "there" or "here," the subject will always be placed after the verb.
+Some care needs to be taken to identify each part correctly.

 5. Subjects don't always come before verbs in questions.
 Make sure you accurately identify the subject before deciding on the proper verb form to use.